 Enjoy Beans Without Ditching Meat!

-Join this virtual cooking workshops led by a Registered Dietitian, where you’ll:
+Join this virtual 3-part cooking workshop series led by a Registered Dietitian, where you’ll:

-- Overcome the fear of cooking beans and discover how to seamlessly incorporate them into your family meals without compromising taste or texture
+- Overcome the overwhelm of cooking beans and discover how to seamlessly incorporate them into your family meals without compromising taste or texture

 - Save money and improve your health, whether you’re managing diabetes, high cholesterol, fatty liver, digestion issues, or simply want to boost your nutrition on a budget